2-Verma modules and the Khovanov-Rozansky link homologies: Introduction

 \subsubsection{Summary of the paper and description of the main results}

-In the search for a construction of the HOMFLY-PT polynomial based on representation theory, Queffelec and Sartori~\cite{QS1} provided an algebraic gadget, called the double Schur algebra, which accommodates the Hecke algebra and the Ocneanu trace under the same roof.
+In the search for a construction of the HOMFLY-PT polynomial based on representation theory, Queffelec and Sartori~\cite{QS1} provided an algebraic gadget, called the double Schur algebra, which accommodates both the Hecke algebra and the Ocneanu trace under the same roof.
 The double Schur algebra $\dot{S}_{q,\beta}(\ell,k)$ contains two copies of the Schur algebra (the cases $\ell=0$ and $k=0$), and is defined as a quotient of idempotented quantum $\mathfrak{gl}_{\ell+k}$, whose weight lattice has been shifted by a formal parameter.
 For a link $L$ presented as the closure of a braid $b$ with $n$ strands, Queffelec and Sartori constructed an element in the double Schur algebra.
 This element is a multiple of a certain idempotent and its coefficient coincides with the HOMFLY-PT polynomial of $L$.

-The construction in~\cite{QS1} finds a natural place in the terms of representations of the double Schur algebra.
+We show that the construction in~\cite{QS1} finds a natural place in the terms of representations of the double Schur algebra.
 In this paper we extend the notion of Weyl modules to double Schur algebras and translate Queffelec and Sartori's results to this context.
 Concretely we show that with the choice of highest weight\footnote{We allow ourselves to harmlessly abuse notation here, which will payoff further ahead.} $\beta=( \beta,\dotsc,\beta, 0, \dotsc ,0)$ (there are $n$ $\beta$'s and $n$ $0$'s in $\beta$), the HOMFLY-PT polynomial of $L$ can be obtained from the Weyl module $W(\beta)$ as a map which is a multiple of the identity, the coefficient being the HOMFLY-PT polynomial of $L$.

-As representations of $U_q(\mathfrak{gl}_{\ell+k})$, Weyl modules $W(\mu)$ for any highest weight $\mu$ are isomorphic to parabolic Verma modules $M^\p(\mu)$ for a certain parabolic subalgebra $\p$.
+As representations of $U_q(\mathfrak{gl}_{\ell+k})$, Weyl modules $W(\mu)$ are isomorphic to parabolic Verma modules $M^\p(\mu)$ for a certain parabolic subalgebra $\p$.
 The previous paragraph can then be reformulated entirely in terms of parabolic Verma modules.

-\begin{thma}[\fullref{thm:homflyptMp}] For a link presented as the closure of a braid $b$ with $n$ strands, the construction above defines an element $P^\p(b)\in\End_{U_q(\glnn)}\bigl(M_{\p}( \beta ) \bigr)$ which is a link invariant.
+\begin{thma}[\cref{thm:homflyptMp}] For a link presented as the closure of a braid $b$ with $n$ strands, the construction above defines an element $P^\p(b)\in\End_{U_q(\glnn)}\bigl(M_{\p}( \beta ) \bigr)$ which is a link invariant.
 It is a multiple of the identity whose coefficient equals the HOMFLY-PT polynomial of the closure of $b$. \end{thma}